 - Outside the pavilion, middle of the Rec ground field.
 Pedestrian access via Hodson Road, vehicle access via Norris Close Chiseldon.

 Food and drink

 Chiseldon Parish has a number of options for food and drink.
-We hope to add a list to the site in the future.

 A stay within the Parish gives you access to the amenities of a major town nearby, while having the beautiful North Wessex Downs on your doorstep.
 The Parish is also convenient for visiting The Cotswolds, with its picture-perfect villages and stunning vistas.